 The Consequences Of Driving With A Suspended License

 Penalties for driving with a suspended license vary by state.
 In Maine, operating after suspension (OAS) is a misdemeanor with a minimum fine of $250 and possible jail time.
 The penalties are harsher if your license was suspended for an OUI, including a mandatory 7-day jail sentence and an additional year of license suspension.

 In New Hampshire, charges can range from a traffic violation to a misdemeanor, or even a felony.
 It may include a fine of up to $1,000, jail time for a subsequent offense and an extension of the suspension.
 Again, if your suspension was due to a DUI, you will probably be charged with a Class A misdemeanor and face a mandatory minimum sentence of 7-days in jail and 1-year additional license loss.

 In Massachusetts, driving with a suspended license is an automatic misdemeanor with a minimum fine of $500, possible jail time and a 60-day extension on the suspension.

 Maine, New Hampshire and Massachusetts also have habitual offender laws.
 As few as three or more convictions of certain offenses, including driving with a suspended license, within five years could result in habitual offender certification and additional license revocation.

 I am an experienced criminal justice attorney licensed in Maine, New Hampshire and Massachusetts, and I have offices in Kennebunk and Portsmouth.
-Reach out to me today by calling 603-369-6903 or filling out my online form.
+Reach out to me today by calling (207) 467-3767 in Maine or (603) 766-1970 in New Hampshire or by filling out my online form.